coderabbitai/coderabbit-docs/docs/integrations/ast-grep.md

 1. Create a folder that keeps all the `custom-name` in your project directory.
 2. Add individual `.yaml` files for each AST-Grep rule within the `custom-name` folder.
 3. Ensure each `.yaml` file contains the necessary AST-Grep rule configurations.
-4. Ensure that all rules contains a `message` property, that is going to be used on the review process.
+4. Ensure that all rules contains a `message` property, that will be used in the review process.
 5. Add the `custom-name` folder to the `.code-rabbit.yml` file under `tools.ast_grep` configuration.
 ```yaml
 #...